-The Obama administration has promised that the Trans-Pacific FTA will be a "high-standard, 21st century trade agreement."
-With the FTA's negotiating text largely still hidden, it remains to be seen exactly what that means.
-In addition to labor and human rights standards, a few key provisions that civil society organizations from various countries are attempting to influence include:
+The USTR has promised that the Trans-Pacific FTA will be a "high-standard, 21st century trade agreement."
+With the small number of leaked texts showing rollbacks from previous agreements, and the vast bulk of the pact's negotiating text still largely hidden, it remains to be seen exactly what that means.
+In addition to labor standards, human rights and access to medicine, several key provisions that civil society organizations from various countries are attempting to influence include:

 - Foreign Investment.
-Most U.S. FTAs, like NAFTA, include "investor-state" dispute resolution processes that empower individual corporations to challenge laws, regulations and even court decisions as "regulatory takings" through international tribunals that circumvent countries' domestic judicial systems.
+Many U.S. trade agreements, like NAFTA, include "investor-state" dispute resolution processes that empower individual corporations to challenge laws, regulations and even court decisions as "regulatory takings" through international tribunals that circumvent countries' domestic judicial systems.
 These provisions have been used in the past to attack environmental, consumer safety and other public interest policies in the U.S. and throughout the world.
-Civil society groups have pushed for these provisions to be abandoned in the Trans-Pacific FTA, something that trade negotiators from Australia and New Zealand have also supported.
-U.S. negotiators have thus far led the charge for investor-state provisions to be included in the Trans-Pacific FTA. - Intellectual Property.
-In May 2011, at the demand of the pharmaceutical industry, the United States signaled that it will pursue stronger intellectual property requirements pertaining to medications under the Trans-Pacific FTA than required by the World Trade Organization.
-U.S. negotiators are now pushing for requirements that would effectively protect brand-name drugs from generic competitors for an additional seven years.
-(In addition to concerns around access to medicine, the U.S. has also forwarded an intellectual property proposal that would introduce "secondary liability" holding Internet Service Providers accountable for online copyright violations.)

-- Financial Services.
-The Trans-Pacific FTA is viewed by Wall Street as a mechanism for expanding financial service agreements throughout the Pacific Rim.
+Civil society groups have pushed for these provisions to be abandoned in the TPP, something that trade negotiators from Australia and New Zealand have also supported.
+U.S. negotiators have reportedly demanded that investor-state provisions to be included in the TPP. - Intellectual Property.
+In addition to concerns around access to medicine, leaked texts reveal that the U.S. has also forwarded an intellectual property proposal that would introduce "secondary liability" holding Internet Service Providers accountable for online copyright violations.
+A number of nonprofit organizations concerned with Internet freedom will be in Dallas attempting to derail that proposal. - Financial Services.
+The Trans-Pacific Partnership is viewed by Wall Street as a mechanism for expanding financial service agreements throughout the Pacific Rim.
 Doing so would not only provide U.S.-based financial corporations with greater market access abroad, but, if past trade deals are any guide, would further enshrine measures that handcuff governments' abilities to regulate banks and insurance companies.
 Past financial service trade provisions explicitly ban regulations that limit the size of financial institutions, that erect firewalls between them or that prevent the sale of toxic derivatives; they also impose severe limitations on the use of capital controls. - Public Procurement.
-Past U.S. FTAs have curtailed nations' ability to implement purchasing programs, like "Buy America" or "Buy Local," that are designed to keep taxpayer funds circulating within national, state or local economies.
-Depending upon how they're written, procurement provisions may also limit the use of "green" and human rights-oriented purchasing requirements and preferences.
+Members of Congress, labor unions and others are calling on the USTR to ensure that the TPP does not curtai nations' ability to implement purchasing programs, like "Buy America" or "Buy Local," that are designed to keep taxpayer funds circulating within national, state or local economies.
+Depending upon how they're written, the TPP's procurement provisions may also limit the use of "green" and human rights-oriented purchasing requirements and preferences.

-Limited Prospects for Increased Exports Under the Trans-Pacific FTA
+Limited Prospects for Immediate New Exports Under the TPP

-Another key question related to the Trans-Pacific FTA is how it is expected to help advance the Obama administration's goal of doubling U.S. exports.
-The United States already has free trade agreements that eliminate tariffs and maximize access for U.S. exports with the four countries (Australia, Singapore, Chile and Peru) that comprise 79% of the combined \$2.3 trillion GDP of countries involved in the Trans-Pacific FTA talks.
+Another key question related to the Trans-Pacific Partnership is how it is expected to help advance the United States' goal of increasing exports.
+The United States already has free trade agreements that eliminate tariffs and maximize access for U.S. exports with the four countries (Australia, Singapore, Chile and Peru) that comprise 79% of the combined \$2.3 trillion GDP of countries involved in the TPP talks.
 As such, some in Congress have asked why these talks are the best use of trade negotiators' limited resources.